 - Apply the principles of patient safety during all aspects of patient care.

 - Comply with the Springfield Clinic incident reporting policy and procedures.

 - Adhere to all OSHA and Springfield Clinic training & accomplishments as required per policy.

-- Provide excellent customer service and adhere to SC Way customer service philosophy.
+- Provide excellent customer service and adhere to Springfield Clinic's Code of Conduct and Ethics Standards.